Standing Order and Temporary Restraining Orders

 Obtaining a Copy of the Travis County Standing Order

 All the issues dealt with in the Standing Order are part of the general rules and procedures for Travis County.
-Click here to download a complete copy of Travis County Standing Order.
+Click here to download a complete copy of Travis County Standing Order, or contact either of our offices (in Austin or Bastrop) to discuss your needs.